Wajahat-Niaz/Hello-World/README.md

-# Hello_World
+# Hello-World
-The first program that I(And probably most other people) made in all the programming languages that I've learnt so far.
+Hello World in every programming language i have learnt so far, it might be helpful if you forget how to print/log in a programming language.